 - LEED Recycled Content Letter for Fallon, NV 2015

 - LEED Recycled Content Letter for Hope, AR 2015

 - LEED Recycled Content Letter for Juarez, Mexico 2015

-Depending on the jobsite location, New Millennium joists and deck products may be considered regional materials and count towards points under the Materials and Resources Credit 5.
+Based on LEED 2009, depending on the jobsite location, New Millennium joists and deck products may be considered regional materials and count towards points under the Materials and Resources Credit 5.